SyncfusionExamples/how-to-maintain-the-scroll-bar-value-when-itemssource-changed-in-wpf-datagrid/README.md

 # About the sample

-By default, the scrollbar position is not maintained and gets reset when changing the ItemsSource of the SfDataGrid.
-But, you can maintain the scrollbar position of the SfDataGrid by get and set the scrollbar value.
+By default SfDataGrid cannot maintain the scrollbar position when ItemsSource changed.
+But you can achieve this by get and set the scrollbar position using SfDataGrid.ItemsSourceChanged event.

 ```c#
 this.dataGrid.ItemsSourceChanged += DataGrid_ItemsSourceChanged;